effat/SQA-2026/Workshops/Workshop-5/instruct.md

   - **Recall (FP16)**

 ### Post Lab Experience
+- Modify the prompt for few-shot setting.
+Review Lecture of Dr. Andrew Ng
+- Re-run the full precision model using few-shot setting and report perfromance: precision and recall.
 - Quantize the model to 4-bit precision
 - Load the 4-bit model using bitsandbytes quantization